pwil3058/epygibus/README.md

 and without any optional arguments it will list the "names" of the snapshots in order of creation (use `--newest_first` to reverse this order).
-The "name" of a snapshot is a 19 character date time group (DTG) string indicating the time (UTC/GMT) at which the snapshot was made (e.g. "2016-06-14-00-57-11" would be the name of a snapshot taken at 57 minutes and 11 seconds after midnight on the 14th June 2016) and in conjunction with name of the archive to which it belongs should form
+The "name" of a snapshot is a 19 character date time group (DTG) string indicating the local time at which the snapshot was made (e.g. "2016-06-14-00-57-11" would be the name of a snapshot taken at 57 minutes and 11 seconds after midnight on the 14th June 2016) and in conjunction with name of the archive to which it belongs should form